donnol/pkg/README.md

-the last commit message : test38
+the last commit message :
+# Please enter the commit message for your changes.
+Lines starting
+# with '#' will be ignored, and an empty message aborts the commit.
+# On branch master

 =====